-The TYPE function is categorized under Information functions.
+The TYPE Function is categorized under Excel Information functions.
 It will return the type of a given value.
 The function will return a numeric code representing the type of value.

 As a financial analyst, we use many Excel functions in our financial analysis.
 The TYPE function is useful when the behavior of another function depends on the type of value in a particular cell.
 If we are using functions that accept different types of data, TYPE can be used to find out what type of data is returned by a function or formula.

 Value is a required argument.
 It is the value to check the type of.
 So, it can be any MS Excel value, such as a number, text, logical value, etc.

 How to use the TYPE Function in Excel?